WWP Commits $10 Million to Help Wounded Veterans During Pandemic

 "We know we are not going to be able to give every warrior financial assistance," Linnington added.
 "Our goal is to do as much good as we can with the $10 million for those with the greatest need.
 If we can double the $10 million with the help of corporate partners and foundations, we can extend this aid.
 Additionally, if we are unable to provide direct financial aid, warriors can and should take advantage of the free Wounded Warrior Project programs focused on improving their mental, physical, and financial health."

 WWP is actively engaging existing corporate partners with this effort, but more help is needed.
-Organizations interested in joining WWP in the $10 million match to aid veterans during this crisis should contact WWPCovidRelief@woundedwarriorproject.org.
+If organizations that help veterans pay bills are interested in joining WWP in the $10 million match to aid veterans during this crisis should contact WWPCovidRelief@woundedwarriorproject.org.

 About Wounded Warrior Project